ucl-mig/iqt/README.md

 ### Disclaimer
 0. The current version is limited to super-resolution of diffusion tensor images.
-0. Boundary reconstruction can take a long time (~2 hours per subject).
+0. Boundary reconstruction can take some time (~2 hours per subject).
 It's best to try the pipeline first without this feature (makes sure the parameter `settings.edge = 0`).